 Ciao!
-I am Roberto Amoroso, a Research Engineer at NVIDIA in Munich, Germany 🇩🇪, where I build Multimodal Video Understanding and Vision-Language Models (VLMs) systems for large-scale text–image and text–video retrieval, with a focus on Autonomous Vehicle applications.
+I am Roberto Amoroso, a Senior Research Engineer at NVIDIA in Munich, Germany 🇩🇪, where I build Multimodal Video Understanding and Vision-Language Models (VLMs) systems for large-scale retrieval, with a focus on Autonomous Vehicle applications.

-My work focuses on retrieval architectures that align language with visual signals at scale, enabling users and systems to find relevant moments, objects, and scenes in large image and video collections.
+My work centers on VLM-based retrieval architectures that align language with visual signals at scale, enabling users and AI agents to surface relevant moments, objects, and scenes across massive image and video collections.

 I completed my PhD through the ELLIS program and the International Doctorate in ICT at the AImageLab research group of the University of Modena and Reggio Emilia (UNIMORE) 🇮🇹, under the supervision of Prof. Rita Cucchiara and Prof. Lorenzo Baraldi.

-During my PhD, I also completed a PhD internship at LMU - Ludwig-Maximilians-Universität of Munich, in Germany 🇩🇪, focusing on Multimodal LLM for Video Question Answering and Open-vocabulary Segmentation, under the co-supervision of Prof. Volker Tresp.
+During my PhD, I also completed an internship at LMU — Ludwig-Maximilians-Universität of Munich, Germany 🇩🇪, working on Multimodal LLMs for Video Question Answering and Open-vocabulary Segmentation under the co-supervision of Prof. Volker Tresp.

-I was also a Research Scholar at the Networking Research Group in Saint Louis, USA 🇺🇸, working on Super-resolution techniques applied to Internet traffic matrices.
+Earlier, I was a Research Scholar at the Networking Research Group in Saint Louis, USA 🇺🇸, working on super-resolution techniques applied to Internet traffic matrices.

-Feel free to reach me out if you have any questions or curiosities! :)
+Feel free to reach out if you have any questions or curiosities! :)

 ELLIS PhD in AI and Computer Vision, 2024